renegade-fi/renegade-docs/docs.renegade.fi/docs/advanced-concepts/ioi.md

 # Indications of Interest

-The core protocol is quite simple: It allows for two traders to anonymously match spot orders, without leaking their trading activity either before or after the swap.
+As discussed in [[Anonymity Guarantees]](/basic-concepts/guarantees), the core protocol has very strong privacy properties: No information whatsover is leaked to third-parties, both before and after a trade is matched and settled.

 However, many advanced traders prefer order types beyond simple limit or midpoint orders.
 One such common order type is the TWAP over a period of time,